+Testing for copulas, more precisely measuring the relation between a theoretical copula and an empirical sample, is another field with an existing literature. \citep{GenestRemillard.2004, GenestFavreBeliveauJacques.2007} have presented a test measuring an $L^2$ distance between two copulas.
+After a Rosenblatt transform, this GR-test can be used to quantify if an empirical copula is uniform.
+Unfortunately, in an out-of-sample setting, this test depends on the original distribution.
+In particular, the $p$-value function is depending on the correlation, making this test unsuitable for out-of-sample validation.
+Another test is used both in- and out-of-sample, based on an idea from \citep{Knuth.1998} and applied in finance in \citep{Zumbach.TileTest}.
+This tile-test is based on a regular tilling on the unit square to measure deviation from uniformity, and testing for the standard deviation from the average number of points in each tile.

-To our knowledge, the backtest of multivariate stationary innovations is new, as well as multivariate risk evaluations using out-of-sample copula.
-Furthermore, two statistical tests are used in order to test for uniformity, but only one has good properties with respect to out-of-sample correlated copulas.
-Finally, in a large cross-sectional study, in-sample and out-sample copulas have similar properties, with an inverse dependency between correlation and tail index (i.e. pairs with larger correlations have Student copulas with smaller degrees of freedom).
+To our knowledge, the main contributions of this paper are the following.
+As mentioned, most published statistical analysis or backtests are based on the (non-stationary) returns.
+Innovations are used instead as the base variable for the tests, and the in-sample analysis of multivariate stationary innovations is new.
+Then, the out-of-sample backtest of multivariate risk evaluations using copula is new, and this is the main objective of this work.
+This analysis is based on a Rosenblatt transform computed on sampled distributions, which is also new.
+Two statistical tests for uniformity are used, the GR-test and tile-test, but only the tile-test has good properties with respect to out-of-sample correlated copulas.
+The tile-test, and the application on an out-of-sample setting is new.
+Then, in a large cross-sectional study, in-sample and out-sample copulas are found to have similar properties, with an inverse dependency between correlation and tail index (i.e. pairs with larger correlations have Student copulas with smaller degrees of freedom).